hdfsyu/stirringbot918/README.md

+# STIRRINGBOT918
+This is a kool bot but now...
+U CAN HOST IT UR OWN!
+Make sure u have node.js and npm.
+Lets get to running.
+# Running
 Before u run the bot make a file called ".env" in the root of the project, and open it with notepad and type this: "DISCORD_TOKEN = ur bot token" NO QUOTATIONS IN THE FILE OR IT WILL GET CORRUPTED!
 Replace ur bot token with ur discord bot token!
 Go to https://discord.com/developers to setup a bot!
 If u do not wanna host the bot urself go to https://discord.com/oauth2/authorize?client_id=814330255002042378&scope=bot&permissions=2147483647 also dont delete anything at all.